soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - MOE150
 - MET150
 ms.assetid: aaca8987-5b62-458b-9882-c28476a66918
-description: "In Office 365, mailbox audit logging is turned on by default.
+description: "Mailbox audit logging is turned on by default in Office 365.
 This means that certain actions performed by mailbox owners, delegates, and administrators are automatically logged in the Office 365 audit log, where you can search for activities performed on the mailbox."
 ---

 # Manage mailbox auditing in Office 365